Algebraic versions of $\mathbb{T}^2$ and of $\mathbb{P}^1\times\mathbb{P}^1$ and Hochschild cohomology: Introduction

 All vector spaces in this note are defined over a ground field $\k$; when assumptions on its characteristic are necessary, we give them explicitly.
 We refer the reader to the textbook of Witherspoon \cite{MR3971234} for all the relevant definitions concerning the Hochschild cohomology of associative algebras, and to the survey of Martínez-Villa \cite{MR2388890} and the article of Chouhy and the second author \cite{MR3334140} for notations and conventions concerning quotients of path algebras and their cohomological invariants.
+The \texttt{Magma} \cite{MR1484478} and \texttt{QPA} \cite{qpa} code used to check some of the claims of the paper is available upon request.